Province of Manitoba

 v. compliance with all Regulations regarding the storage and use of firearms, ammunition and black powder.

-Firearms Safety Coordinator.
+3. All firearms should be registered with and placed in the care of the Firearms Safety Coordinator.
 No personal firearms, replicas or ammunition should be brought onto set.
 The Firearms Safety Coordinator should also be informed about all replica firearms to be used on set.

 4. Any firearm not immediately required on or near set shall be: